Sidai’s Saga — And Her New Arrival

 These babies were conceived during a glorious time, when Tsavo received years’ worth of rain over the course of a few months.
 After being nurtured within their mothers’ wombs for 22 months, they should have entered the world just as the rains broke — but sadly, that was not to be.
 Tsavo is still in the throes of a gruelling dry season, and we can only hope that respite is on the horizon.
 Given the challenging conditions, their mothers have prudently chosen to remain in the environs of Ithumba, where they knew they will find reliable sources of lucerne and water.

 While they often branch off into smaller groups, Yatta is the undisputed matriarch of our ex orphan mums.
 Her decision to base her family around Ithumba undoubtedly influenced many others to remain there, too.
 In fact, on the morning of 20th November, 17 of the 19 wild babies born to Ithumba ex orphans were present, along with their mums and an assortment of other elephants.
-Only Sidai and her daughter, Sita, and Chyulu and her son, Cheka, were missing.
+Only Sidai and her son, Sita, and Chyulu and her son, Cheka, were missing.
 This was not cause for concern, as Sidai and Chyulu have always been very independent elephants and don’t visit Ithumba on a regular basis.
 It had been nearly a year since we last saw both of them.

 Sidai, Sita, and her newest addition, Silas